godotengine/godot-docs/classes/class_moviewriter.rst

 Description
 -----------

 Godot can record videos with non-real-time simulation.
-Like the ``--fixed-fps`` command line argument, this forces the reported ``delta`` in :ref:`Node._process<class_Node_method__process>` functions to be identical across frames, regardless of how long it actually took to render the frame.
+Like the ``--fixed-fps`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>`, this forces the reported ``delta`` in :ref:`Node._process<class_Node_method__process>` functions to be identical across frames, regardless of how long it actually took to render the frame.
 This can be used to record high-quality videos with perfect frame pacing regardless of your hardware's capabilities.

 Godot has 2 built-in ``MovieWriter``\ s: